idan-damri/Android/EasyWedding/README.md

 ### Todos
 - ##### Chat
    - Message confirmation.
+   - Indication of when a user joins the chat or leaves the chat.
    - Sound feedback to actions.
    - Quotation.
    - Invite to chat using Dynamic Links